 - Coffee, tea, biscuits, and cake during the coffee breaks of the conference; water, coffee, and tea are offered at all times

-- An original, high-quality MUIMUN conference bag for each delegate
+- An original, high-quality MUIMUN conference bag for each attending delegate in Münster

-- Free entrance to our social events, including two parties, a nightwatchman tour (historical city tour) and a pub quiz
+- Free entrance to our workshops and social events, including a champagne reception, a party (limited), a historical city tour and a pub quiz

-- A free edition of our daily conference magazine Westphalian Diplomat
+- A free digital edition of our conference magazine Westphalian Diplomat

 - Other costs, such as travel expenses and accommodation are not included.